 Fulton County's HOME program has adopted the use of the recapture provision to achieve the goal of continued affordability and annually certifies that the homeowner maintains the assisted unit as their primary resident.
 The County annually sends a Homebuyer Certification document to each HOP second mortgage beneficiary (currently in the affordability period) terms of the second mortgage loan to include existing primary residency requirement.
-Recipients are requested to verify receipt of the certification document by including the respective borrower's signature and date of the document, then return to the Signature and date of the document, then return to the County via facsimile or U.S. Post Master.
+Recipients are requested to verify receipt of the certification document by including the respective borrower's signature and date of the document, then return to the signature and date of the document, then return to the signature and date of the document, then return to the County via facsimile or U.S. Post Master.
 To ensure that the home buyer certification documents are sent and not forwarded to any other address the County uses a stamp stating the following: "Return Service Requested Do Not Forward."